MCP (Model Context Protocol) Server for Enterprise Architect

 First, you need to set up a connection to the MCP client.
 In this guide, the MCP Client is the Claude for Windows desktop application.
 The following steps are the initial steps to confirm that it works well.

-- Install the MCP Server for Enterprise Architect; you can download the installer from the link below.
+3. Install the MCP Server for Enterprise Architect; you can download the installer from the link below.
+The add-in files are installed in the Enterprise Architect installation directory.

 Sparx Systems Japan cannot provide support for any setup issues except those strictly related to our MCP Server and Add-in.